aelmekeev/top-trumps/README.md

 The classic packs are a bit more complex, as the values of their stats can vary significantly — including year, height, price, etc. It may take a few games to determine what should be considered a "high" value for each stat, but otherwise, the gameplay doesn't differ much.
 Nonetheless, the classic packs show more variability in terms of playtime, ranging from [`34 to 56 minutes`](https://github.com/aelmekeev/top-trumps/actions/workflows/packs.yaml).
 In the first few games, where players might choose stats nearly at random, [the duration of the game can be reduced by up to 20%](https://github.com/aelmekeev/top-trumps/actions/workflows/strategies.yaml).

+The Mini Trumps series, which has fewer cards than even the McDonald's editions, seems to have the shortest average playtime of about 12 minutes.
+However, the pack tested also proved to be the most unstable.

 As evident, none of these durations come close to the 3-10 minutes mentioned on Wikipedia.

 ## Test conditions